MERNCraft/css-only-games-1/README.md

 ### White space matters
-Try adding a new line to the `b` ruleset:
+Try adding a new line to the ruleset for the `b::before` selector:
 ```css
   b::before {
     counter-increment: item+1; /* new line */